 The whole team relaxing at Rui Vaz.
 Hany Alonso from SPEA is making the photo

-Nadito Barbosa won a PhD grant from Portuguese National Science Agency (FCT).
+Nadito Barbosa won a PhD grant from the Portuguese National Science Agency (FCT) in 2024 and he just started his PhD at the BIODIV Doctoral Programme at FCUL.
 He will focus on enhancing the power of passive acoustic to monitor biodiversity in Cabo Verde, working closely with the NGOs from each island and complementing the ongoing Bird Atlas of Cabo Verde.

 We are glad to have Nadito joining our team, and starting his PhD at FCUL.